API Reference#

 • password (str, optional (default: None)) – Password for decryption.

-Extracts tables by calling parser.get_tables on all single page PDFs.
+Extract tables by calling parser.get_tables on all single page PDFs.

 Parameters: